Labreo/HackAura-Hackathon/README.md

 i.
 In the root directory of the project, create a file named " .env.local ". ii.
 Add your API key to this file.
 FORMAT : " GEMINI_API_KEY =your_actual_google_api_key_here iii.
-Ensure that you add the " .env.local" fil to the .gitignore file to avoid exposing your API key. iv.
-You'll need to have the React App running first.
+Ensure that you add the " .env.local" fil to the .gitignore file to avoid exposing your API key. iv. npm install , this command installs all the dependencies required for the project.
-v.
-Once it's up and running, to get the transcription section working, you will have to feed it your own Gemini API key
-    go to src-->components-->Product.js--> go to line 146--> const apiKey = "(place your api key here)"

-## Get it to run (IN TERMINAL)🏃‍♂️💨
-1. npm install , this command installs all the dependencies required for the project.
-2. npm start , from here you'll be redirected to your localhost server/browser.
+v. npm start , from here you'll be redirected to your localhost server/browser.

 ## SCREENSHOTS 📸